RishithSuresh/Random-Password-Generator/README.md

-# 🔑 Advanced Password Generator & Analyzer
+# 🔑 SecurePass Generator

-A comprehensive Python application for generating secure passwords and analyzing password strength with both command-line and graphical interfaces.
+A modern, sleek password generator and analyzer with an intuitive GUI and powerful security features.
+Generate ultra-secure passwords and analyze password strength with real-time feedback.

 ## ✨ Features